School Board approves timeline for superintendent search

-The School Board declared a single-item special meeting for 6 p.m.
+The board declared a single-item special meeting for 6 p.m.
 March 16, during which the Board would meet with the Minnesota School Board Association to prepare interview questions for candidates.

 The posting for the superintendent vacancy closes March 22, and at another single-item special meeting at 6 p.m.
 March 30, the board will determine approximately six finalists.